Pylons/deform/contributing.md

 # Contributing

-You are working on the `master` branch.
-Development of new features takes place on the `master` branch.
+You are working on the `main` branch.
+Development of new features takes place on the `main` branch.
 The latest, stable release branch is `2.0-branch`.

 All projects under the Pylons Projects, including this one, follow the guidelines established at [How to Contribute](https://pylonsproject.org/community-how-to-contribute.html), [Coding Style and Standards](https://pylonsproject.org/community-coding-style-standards.html), and [Pylons Project Documentation Style Guide](https://docs.pylonsproject.org/projects/docs-style-guide/).

 You can contribute to this project in several ways.

 * [File an Issue on GitHub](https://github.com/Pylons/deform/issues).
 * Fork this project and create a branch with your suggested change.
 When ready, submit a pull request for consideration.
 [GitHub Flow](https://guides.github.com/introduction/flow/index.html) describes the workflow process and why it's a good practice.
-When submitting a pull request, sign [CONTRIBUTORS.txt](https://github.com/Pylons/deform/blob/master/CONTRIBUTORS.txt) if you have not yet done so.
-Also update [CHANGES.txt](https://github.com/Pylons/deform/blob/master/CHANGES.txt) with a change log entry.
+When submitting a pull request, sign [CONTRIBUTORS.txt](https://github.com/Pylons/deform/blob/main/CONTRIBUTORS.txt) if you have not yet done so.
+Also update [CHANGES.txt](https://github.com/Pylons/deform/blob/main/CHANGES.txt) with a change log entry.
 * Join the [IRC channel #pyramid on irc.freenode.net](https://webchat.freenode.net/?channels=pyramid).
 * Join the [Pylons team on Keybase](https://keybase.io/team/pylons).